Chocolate Beetroot Cake

 • After 30 minutes check the cake by inserting a thin skewer/cake tester into the centre of the cake.
 If the cake is fully cooked then the skewer will come out clean, if there is still batter clinging to the skewer then return the cake to the oven for a further 3 minutes and test again.

-• When the cake is ready, remove from the oven and let it cool.
+• When the cake is ready, remove it from the oven and let it cool.

 • In the meanwhile melt the dark chocolate in the microwave or into a heatproof bowl placed over a pan of barely simmering water (a bain marie).
 Allow the chocolate to melt, stirring occasionally.
 Once melted leave it to set until a bit firm, but still runny.